Quick Links

 Google Chrome Lazy Load

 The Google Chrome Lazy Load feature defers loading images and iFrames that come below the end of the page.
 This feature is active when the Chrome Data Saver feature is on and when the loading attribute is set to auto or unset.
-If you are using the Kount legacy data collector that utilizes an iFrame, update integration or set the loading attribute to eager, which bypasses lazy loading functionality.
+If you are using the Kount legacy data collector that uses an iFrame, update integration or set the loading attribute to eager, which bypasses lazy loading functionality.

 Content Security Policy

-Provisioning an API Key
+Generate an API Key

-Sign in to Kount 360 to authenticate for API access.

 1. Sign in to Kount 360.

 There are two integration environments: sandbox and production.
-Only integrate into our sandbox environment if you are integrating a pre-production environment without production data.
+Only integrate into our sandbox environment if you are integrating a pre-production environment without production data for testing.

 2. Select Admin, and then Product Configuration.